9uant-brain/JFET_METER/README.md

 This is because SSD1306 modules differ slightly depending on the manufacturer, and the seller often cannot specify which version will work.
 I tested all three, and for my module the **VCOMH0** version worked correctly.

+## Hardware Demonstration
+You can watch the demonstration video through below image link.
+I merged two video in it.
+First video demonstrates VCC calibration, as there is no JFET in the socket, Vd directly means VCC.
+In the second video, you can see Idss changes among different JFETs.